 Students in this major must pass piano and guitar proficiency exams and present a recital.
 A student teaching qualifying exam, taken the semester prior to application to student teaching, must be passed before a student teaching assignment is arranged.
 Due to the student teaching internship and state-mandated licensure components for this degree, there are more credits required than the 128 ordinarily needed for a Bachelor's of Science degree.
 Usually students will need one semester beyond four years or enrollment in one or more summer sessions to complete this degree.
-In addition to the courses listed, students must earn ten credits of voice performance study, two of which must be at the 300 level or above; four credits of piano performance study which may include Class Piano III and/or IV; and seven credits of vocal ensemble.
-Students must also earn one credit in an independent study course or a music topics course related to Music Education.
+In addition to the courses listed, students must earn twelve credits of voice performance study, two of which must be at the 300 level or above; four credits of piano performance study which may include Class Piano III and/or IV; and seven credits of vocal ensemble.
 Students must enroll for one credit of vocal performance study each semester that they have full-time status, and register for two credits during the semester that they perform their recital.
 Students must participate in a vocal ensemble each semester that they have full-time status, with the exception of the semester in which they do their student teaching.

 Natasha Smith talks about her experience